HaseFlrn/2g2g-bot/README.md

 I use the [2good2go Python library](https://pypi.org/project/tgtg/) to get notified via Telegram (more might follow).
 To set up your own Telegram Bot use [this](https://medium.com/@ManHay_Hong/how-to-create-a-telegram-bot-and-send-messages-with-python-4cf314d9fa3e) guide.
 Since I'm running this script on my Raspberry Pi, I use CronTab to schedule the automated runs.
 [Here](https://towardsdatascience.com/how-to-schedule-python-scripts-with-cron-the-only-guide-youll-ever-need-deea2df63b4e) you can find a good guide about how to use CronTab.

+## Getting Started

+Run the [init.py](init.py) script first and follow the steps (Opening your mailbox on Desktop or a Device without 2g2g-App before might come handy).
+The script will generate a config.json with your TooGoodToGo credentials.
+Afterwards follow the steps of the [Telegram Bot guide](ttps://medium.com/@ManHay_Hong/how-to-create-a-telegram-bot-and-send-messages-with-python-4cf314d9fa3e) and add the credentials to the respective keys.
+In case you also want to use CronTab, you can use the [linked guide](https://towardsdatascience.com/how-to-schedule-python-scripts-with-cron-the-only-guide-youll-ever-need-deea2df63b4e) to find out how it works.
+Else you can also edit the [main.py](main.py) script and add a python package like [schedule](https://pypi.org/project/schedule/) to schedule your runs.